Everything you never wanted to know about ID2020.

 - advocating for the widespread adoption of ethically-grounded digital ID solutions, and assisting in their implementation.

-- Provides catalytic funding to implement digital identity projects, grounded in a common monitoring, evaluation and learning (MEL) framework, to produce actionable analysis of the costs, opportunities, and risks associated with these programs and enable stakeholders to embrace change;
+- Participates in digital ID projects, grounded in a common monitoring, evaluation, and learning (MEL) framework, to produce an actionable analysis of the costs, opportunities, and risks associated with these programs and enable stakeholders to embrace change;

 - Enables multi-stakeholder collaboration on digital identity by establishing a neutral governance structure, promoting participation by a diverse ecosystem, and hosting meetings, events, and collaborative discussions.

-The ID2020 Alliance is a group composed of an Executive Board, four Advisory Committees made up of subject-matter experts and Alliance partners, and a Secretariat.
+The ID2020 Alliance is a group composed of an Executive Board, three Advisory Committees made up of subject-matter experts and Alliance partners, and a Secretariat.
 The Board oversees our strategic direction and keeps us on course.
 The Advisory Committees perform ongoing analysis of our work, providing critical input in the development of programs and tools.
-And the Secretariat oversees the day to day operations of the Alliance.
+And the Secretariat oversees the day-to-day operations of the Alliance.

 A great first step would be to thoughtfully review our Manifesto.
 We are a coalition of the willing, and only want partners that are prepared to fully engage with our principles and contribute meaningfully.
-If our principles align, or if you just want to learn more, you can reach out to our Ecosystem Manager, Meredith Kravitz at firstname.lastname@example.org
+If our principles align, or if you just want to learn more, you can email us at [email protected]

 The ID2020 Alliance is a coalition of the willing.
 We believe in bringing together partners that share our core values and are excited to contribute.
 Joining the Alliance means joining the movement to steer the future course of digital identity.

-The ID2020 Alliance provides funding and other forms of material support for high-impact and high-quality digital identity projects that are privacy-protecting, user-centric, and designed for scale, impact, and replicability.
+The ID2020 Alliance provides program support for high-impact and high-quality digital identity projects that are privacy-protecting, user-centric, and designed for scale, impact, and replicability.

-These programs are field testing and rigorously evaluating digital ID technologies, systems and approaches in some of the world’s most challenging environments, improving lives of vulnerable populations now and learning ways to maximize the value of digital ID for everyone.
+These programs are field testing and rigorously evaluating digital ID technologies, systems, and approaches in some of the world’s most challenging environments, improving the lives of vulnerable populations now, and learning ways to maximize the value of digital ID for everyone.

 Our Technical Requirements, which cover seven focus areas applicability, identification and verification, authentication, privacy and control, attestations and trust, interoperability, and recovery and redress can be read in full here.